leomccormack/sparta-site/content/docs/plugins/cropac-binaural.md

 ## Developers

-* **Leo McCormack**: a doctoral candidate at Aalto University.
+* **Leo McCormack**: former postdoctoral researcher at Aalto University.
-* **Symeon Delikaris-Manias**: post doctorate researcher at Aalto University, specialising in compact microphone array processing for DoA estimation and sound-field reproduction.
-His doctoral research included work on the Cross-Pattern Coherence (CroPaC) algorithm, which is a spatial post-filter optimised for high noise/reverberant environments.
+* **Symeon Delikaris-Manias**: former postdoctoral researcher at Aalto University.

 ## License

 This plug-in may be used for academic, personal, and/or commercial use.
-The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are fulfilled.
+The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are honoured.
 This requires that the original code and/or any derived works must also be open-sourced and made available under the same GPLv3 license, if it is to be used for commercial purposes.

 ## References